prashantsaini1525/RealTime-Tracker/Readme.md

 3. **Simulate Geolocation (Desktop):**

+Using Chrome DevTools (Desktop)

-   - Open Chrome Developer Tools.
+1. Open Chrome Developer Tools.

-   - Navigate to **More Tools > Sensors**.
+2. Navigate to **More Tools > Sensors**.

-   - Under **Geolocation**, select **Custom location…** and enter specific coordinates.
+3. Under **Geolocation**, select **Custom location…** and enter specific coordinates.
-   - This is useful for testing how the app behaves with different locations.
+   - For instance, you can copy the accurate coordinates from your mobile device.

+4. Verify the coordinates appear correctly in the console (using console.log in your geolocation callback).

 4. **Testing Real-Time Updates:**
    - Open the app on multiple devices (or multiple Chrome profiles).
    - Verify that location updates are broadcasted and that markers on the map are updated in real time.

+Remote Debugging Your Mobile Device

+1. Connect your mobile device to your PC via USB.

+2. Open Chrome on your PC and navigate to chrome://inspect/#devices.

+3. Find and inspect the session running the ngrok URL from your mobile.

+4. In the mobile session’s Developer Tools, check the Console for the location coordinates.

+5. If necessary, copy these coordinates and update the desktop Chrome sensors to match.

 ## Roadmap & Future Enhancements